Charles Blake at the Philadelphia Office at Albert Thompson's Desk, Philadelphia, Pa.

 This image is part of the Thompson Family of Canaan Valley Collection.
 The Thompson family played a large role in the timber industry of Tucker Country during the 1800s, and later prospered in the region as farmers, business owners, and prominent members of the Canaan Valley community.

-The "Great Eastern" on the Blackwater River during a Motor Launch, Tucker County, W. Va.
+14. Wilson Family Canoeing on the Blackwater River, Tucker County, W. Va.

 This image is part of the Thompson Family of Canaan Valley Collection.
 The Thompson family played a large role in the timber industry of Tucker Country during the 1800s, and later prospered in the region as farmers, business owners, and prominent members of the Canaan Valley community.